ark-29/Realtime_chat_application-BackEnd-/README.md

 Each message is linked to a sender (User) and a group (Group).
 Users can belong to multiple groups, and all messages are persisted in MySQL.

+### Note
+ * created tokens but never used in this application development, please ignore Jose from all codes

 ### 🤝 Author